mrismanaziz/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## How many South Americans does it take to change a lightbulb?
+A Brazilian